vasanthk/css-refresher-notes/README.md

 ***Responsive Images***

 Images will be responsive and scale up and down if the width property is set to 100%.
-A better option would be to set max-width property to 100%m since the image will scale down if it has to, but never scale up to be larger than its original size.
+**A better option would be to set max-width property to 100% since the image will scale down if it has to, but never scale up to be larger than its original size.**

 Background images can also respond to resizing and scaling.